Skip to main content

 The Savers Credit could be applied to benefit low and middle-class Americans over 18 if contributions have been made to a retirement account.
 Individuals must not be full-time students or listed as dependents on someone else’s tax return.

-Individuals must also make under a maximum adjusted gross income to qualify for this IRS credit—for 2023, married filing jointly is an income of $73,000, while other filing statuses are $36,500.
+Individuals must also make under a maximum adjusted gross income to qualify for this IRS credit—for 2023 and still the case for 2024, married filing jointly is an income of $73,000, while other filing statuses are $36,500.

 Electric Vehicle Tax Credit

-For those who purchased an electric vehicle in 2023 or plug-in hybrids, tax credits up to $7,500 for new vehicles or $4,000 for used cars may be claimed as a tax credit.
+For those who purchased an electric vehicle in or after 2023 or plug-in hybrids, tax credits up to $7,500 for new vehicles or $4,000 for used cars may be claimed as a tax credit.

 Standard Deduction

-Standard deductions are what the vast majority of people tax when they file their taxes.
+Standard deductions are what the vast majority of people use when they file their taxes.
 The alternative is meticulously recording everything spent during the year to itemize filing.
-For 2023 taxes, the standard deductions for single people are $13,850, while married filing jointly is $27,700.
+For tax year 2024 , the standard deductions for a single person is $14,600, while married filing jointly is $29,200.

 Homestead Credits

 There are also homestead credits in both Wisconsin and Illinois that could lower overall taxes paid.
-Individuals and families must meet several qualifications to qualify for these tax credits, but they could be worth around $1,100 if qualifying.
+Individuals and families must meet several qualifications to qualify for these tax credits.

 Dependent Care Credit